Extracting thin film structures of energy materials using transformers: Results

 The primary role of the \ModelName{} model is to facilitate efficient and accurate analysis of reflectometry measurements.
 As such, it is vital to evaluate the model's performance against expert-labeled experimental measurements at different training stages.
 To this end, the model was tested with measurements from structures akin to those used in its training.
 Initially, sample parameters are obtained through direct inference by inputting the experiment's reflectivity measurements into \ModelName{}.
 These direct inference results are then used as an initial guess for an automated refinement procedure using refl1d, aiming to enhance the accuracy and precision of the results further. \Cref{tab:data_range} shows the refl1d fit ranges, which include domain knowledge of the system.
 One of the main constraints is the SLD of the copper layer.
 That constraint alone was found to be effective in excluding unphysical solutions.

 An example of this process is illustrated in \Cref{fig:narrow-Cu-1}, which displays the model's performance on a real experimental measurement.
 The direct inference from \ModelName{} already aligns well with the raw data in the reflectivity curve and the corresponding SLD profile, indicating that \ModelName{} is capable of providing good initial guesses.
 The additional automated refinement, where parameters were left to vary by up to a factor of two, mainly fine-tunes parameters to better match local features in both the reflectivity curves and the SLD profile.
-Since the initial guess provided by \ModelName{} is already close to the true solution, the fitting process now takes much less time when compared with conventional trial-and-error approaches. \Cref{fig:narrow-Cu-1} also shows the reference model obtained independently by hand.
+Since the initial guess provided by \ModelName{} is already close to the true solution, the fitting process now takes much less time when compared with conventional approaches. \Cref{fig:narrow-Cu-1} also shows the reference model obtained independently by a domain expert using refl1d.
+The effectiveness of \ModelName{} in providing accurate initial guesses can be attributed to the multi-head attention mechanism's ability to focus on diverse aspects of the input reflectivity curves.
+A detailed explanation and a comparison of this mechanism with a CNN-based model are available in the Supplementary Information.

 These observations are also valid for other real data cases, which include 51 expert-labeled experiment measurements.
 The performance of \ModelName{} is demonstrated through $\chi^2$ analysis, as shown in \Cref{fig:narrow-Cu-chi2}.
 In general, the refinement process significantly improves the accuracy of the structure parameters, but its effectiveness depends on the quality of the initial predictions.
 Over time, particularly after the 40th epoch, a noticeable decrease in the model’s predictive accuracy suggests over-fitting to the synthetic data.
 This trend, initially undetectable in the synthetic data analysis, later becomes evident, emphasizing the need for careful interpretation of extended training on synthetic datasets.
 We interpret this worsening of the predictions to the fact that synthetic data can never fully capture the complexity of real measurements.
 Real measurements will contain instrumental effects, some known and some unknown, which may lead to systematic shifts in the data.
 After a large number of epochs, we reach a point where the model is learning detailed features in the synthetic data that are no longer representative of real measurements.
 As we refine our instrument simulation, we expect this effect to happen after a longer training period.